-has been conferred on Mordecai for this?"
-This reflects his expectation of two distinct acknowledgments for Mordecai's deed: immediate honor for the act of saving the king's life and future promotion to a higher position among the officials.
+The wording of the king's inquiry, "What honor or advancement has been conferred on Mordecai for this?" reflects his expectation of two distinct acknowledgments for Mordecai's deed: immediate honor for the act of saving the king's life and future promotion to a higher position among the officials.
+The king was aware that Mordecai was already given a position at the palace gate, yet he questioned what further advancement was granted for this specific act of saving his life, understanding that Mordecai's current position was due to his role as Esther's guardian, not for his act of saving the king.